(0)

 Jean-Pierre Goffin

-“If the respect for the human and the nature is central in this project, it was necessary to express it with talent: Hallelujah, it is perfectly successful!”
+“While respect for humans and nature is at the heart of this project, it was still necessary to express it with talent: Hallelujah, it is perfectly successful!”

 Alessio Surian